Y0tsuya/md5hashmt/README.md

 # md5hashmt
-Multi-threaded version of the basic md5hash
+Multi-threaded version of the basic md5hash, running on command-line console.
+Requires .NET 6.0 runtime library.

 This is meant to be a companion to md5hashmt.
 I use this only a few times a year to sweep the MD5 on my drive pools.